dotnet/runtime/docs/installer/design-docs/COM-activation.md

 When `DllGetClassObject()` is called in a COM activation scenario, the following steps will occur.
 The calling of `DllGetClassObject()` is usually accomplished through an implicit or explcit call to `CoCreateInstance()`.

 1) Determine additional registration information needed for activation.
     * The shim will check for an embedded manifest.
 If the shim does not contain an embedded manifest, the shim will check if a file with the `<shim_name>.clsidmap` naming format exists adjacent to it.
 Build tooling handles shim customization, including renaming the shim to be based on the managed assembly's name (e.g. `NetComServer.dll` will have a custom shim called `NetComServer.comhost.dll`).
+If the shim is signed the shim will **not** attempt to discover the manifest on disk.
     * The manifest will contain a mapping from [`CLSID`](https://docs.microsoft.com/windows/desktop/com/com-class-objects-and-clsids) to managed assembly name and the [Fully-Qualified Name](https://docs.microsoft.com/dotnet/framework/reflection-and-codedom/specifying-fully-qualified-type-names) for the type.
 The format of this manifest is defined below.
 The shim's embedded mapping always takes precedence and in the case an embedded mapping is found, a `.clsidmap` file on disk will never be used.
     * The manifest will define an exhaustive list of .NET classes the shim is permitted to provide.
     * If a [`.runtimeconfig.json`](https://github.com/dotnet/cli/blob/master/Documentation/specs/runtime-configuration-file.md) file exists adjacent to the target managed assembly (`<assembly>.runtimeconfig.json`), that file is used to describe the target framework and CLR configuration.
 The documentation for the `.runtimeconfig.json` format defines under what circumstances this file may be optional.